Upcycled food and food waste

 Consumers have their fair share of food waste.
 It is estimated that they are responsible for wasting as much as 60% of the total amount of food wasted.

-When we go to the shop, we always choose vegetables and fruit that are without any blemishes, bruises, dots and, of course, those that look the freshest.
-Let him be the first to throw a stone who doesn't subconsciously rummage through the whole basket of tangerines in December to choose the ones that are not too soft and not too hard ;)
+When we go shopping, we always choose fruit and vegetables that have no blemishes, bruises or spots and, of course, those that look the freshest.
+You shouldn't throw stones if you don't subconsciously rummage through the whole basket of tangerines in December to choose the ones that aren't too soft or too hard!

 And it is important to realise that we are selecting the best specimens from already heavily sorted food.
-Shops have strict standards when accepting produce as to maturity, size, colour etc. For farmers, this means that they will not be able to sell their undersized or unripe (yes, it is not uncommon for fruit to be unripe) vegetables or fruit.
+Shops have strict standards when accepting produce as to maturity, size, colour etc. For farmers, this means that they will not be able to sell their undersized or unripe vegetables or fruit.
 What happens to such a commodity?
-Sometimes it is bought for juices or preserves, and sometimes it is simply thrown away.
+Sometimes it is bought for juices or preserves, sometimes it is simply thrown away.

 Shop restrictions do not, unfortunately, stop at accepting the goods, but extend to how much of the goods can be on the shop shelves.
 Under these rules, sometimes whole pallets of perfectly edible products end up in a container for disposal.
 Hence the movement known as freeganism, which includes sourcing food from such bins, most often from containers underneath supermarkets.
 To solve the problem of out-of-date products, some shops have decided to mark products that are about to expire with a special promotion.